Apple’s New Patent and Water Damage Indicators

 - The myth stating that bleach can be used to dye the red indicator white again, essentially fooling manufacturers into replacing water damaged units when warranties would not otherwise cover them.

 Here at HZO, we get a lot of questions about when our technology is going to be available, and why we don’t work with consumer devices that are on the market today.
-There are two big reasons why we think it’s important to integrate HZO technology directly into the manufacturing process:
+There are two big reasons why we think it’s important to integrate waterproof technology (also known as conformal coatings) directly into the manufacturing process:

 - By integrating our technology directly into new devices it eliminates the extra costs and hassle of secondary forms of water protection.
 Basically, you don’t have to ship your phone off to have it protected or buy a bulky, awkward case- the technology is already built in.